New York Chapter 2

 Disaster Preparedness Resources

-You should have an adequate supply of batteries, flashlights (consider hand-cranked), extra flashlight bulbs, canned foods, a manual can opener, first aid supplies, seasonal clothing (cool or warm), blankets, a hand-crank portable radio, walkie-talkies (cell towers may not be powered), etc. It is recommended that you store these materials in a cool, secure place inside your home.
+You should have an adequate supply of batteries, flashlights (consider hand-cranked or glow sticks), extra flashlight bulbs, canned foods, a manual can opener, first aid supplies, seasonal clothing (cool or warm), blankets, a hand-crank portable radio, walkie-talkies (cell towers may not be powered), etc. It is recommended that you store these materials in a cool, secure place inside your home.
 Having a small piece of luggage or back pack ("Go Bag") prepared will make your moving that much easier.
 Do not forget to safely store your passport, credit cards and insurance information, and have copies of them in the Go Bag, and to have a week's supply of any prescription medications available.
 Most importantly, all family members should have contact information (preferably with someone outside the possible disaster area) for after the emergency.
 FEMA has more suggestions for preparing a Family Disaster Supplies Kit, and the New York City Office of Emergency Management has an excellent brochure entitled Ready New York.

 The ICE Campaign: The 'ICE' (In Case of Emergency) Campaign idea was thought up by a paramedic who found that when he went to the scenes of accidents, there were always mobile phones with the patients, but they didn't know which number to call.
 Yes, there were hundreds of numbers stored, but which one is the contact person in case of an emergency?
 All you need to do is store the number of a contact person or persons who should be contacted during emergency under the name 'ICE' (In Case Of Emergency).
 In an emergency situation, Emergency Service personnel and hospital Staff would be able to quickly contact the right person by simply dialing the number you have stored as 'ICE.'
 For more than one contact name simply enter ICE1, ICE2 and ICE3, etc.

 Professionals should have their community officials confidentially know their contact information.
 Professionals may also consider joining their local Medical Reserve Corp (MRC) to make themselves available and for further training if so inclined.
+Information for disaster preparedness for the physician in private practice can be found on the AAP's Practice Management Online website (login required).
+For those involved in Emergency Department management, the AAP have revised an Emergency Department Checklist.

 Government Organizations in New York: